Rhosinjay-cyb/Azure-Terraform-Security/README.md

 ![image](Images/plan3.png)
 ![image](Images/plan4.png)

-Checking through the Azure portal, it was confirmed that the infrastructure were successfully deployed ranging from the resource group to the virtual machine.
+Checking through the Azure portal, it was confirmed that the infrastructure were successfully deployed, ranging from the resource group to the virtual machine.

 ![image](Images/result.png)
 ![image](Images/result2.png)